Wealthfront vs. Acorns – Overview

 Winner: It’s a tie.

 Whenever your portfolio allocations get out of whack, it’s time to rebalance.
 For example, you might prefer to keep a portfolio made up of 75% stocks and 25% bonds.
-If your allocations get off track and your percentages switch to 80% stocks and 20% bonds, a good robo-advisor will reduce those over-weighted asset classes to bring you back into your ideal allocation.
+If your allocations get off track and your percentages switch to 80% stocks and 20% bonds, a good robo-advisor will reduce those over-weighted asset classes and bulk up the underweighted funds to bring you back into your ideal allocation.